Fatai-soliu/Fatai-soliu/README.md

 ### Hi there 👋, My name is Fatai
-I am a Data scientist with strong analytics background I enjoy transforming business data into actionable insights.
+I am a Data scientist with strong analytics background.
+I enjoy transforming business data into actionable insights.
 With half a decade of experience in marketing and consulting, I specialize in leveraging data to drive organizational growth and enhance informed decision making.

 Skills: PYTHON / SQL / POWER BI / TABLEAU / SPREADSHEET